ARVLIKHITH/Business-Processess-BPRO/README.md

  ![BPMN Schema](./BPMN%20Schema%20(HDPE%20Pipe).png)

 - 📂 [Process Improvement Presentation (PDF)](./Process%20Improvement.pdf) → Proposed process improvements to further optimise production workflows and minimise material waste.

+---

+# AP Plus ERP

+The second part of the BPRO project focused on **APplus ERP**, where I digitally structured and simulated the production of HDPE pipes.

+This phase emphasised **master data creation, order management, costing, and machine scheduling**.
+Unlike SAP, APplus is designed to show process data in a more **visual and planning-oriented way**, with Gantt charts and efficiency targets.

+---

+## Story of AP Plus Work

+- **Objective:** Build the digital backbone of the company (Vahini Pipes) by entering all **master data** and simulating its operations.
+- **Approach:**
+  - Created all **materials, BOMs, routings, work centres, and machines**.
+  - Structured **customer master data, vendor data, and pricing**.
+  - Entered multiple **customer orders** and triggered procurement for raw materials.
+  - Monitored digital manufacturing flow through APplus dashboards.
+  - Analysed **planned vs. target cost** to track efficiency.
+- **Challenge:**
+  - At the end of the project, all machines had to reach **80% utilisation**.
+  - To achieve this, I carefully scheduled orders in the **Gantt chart**, balancing workloads and timing to ensure each machine reached the 80% efficiency threshold.
+- **Outcome:**
+  -  Achieved machine utilisation targets across all work centres.
+    IMAGE
+  -  Demonstrated profitability analysis including **scrap, revenue, and profit tracking**.
+    IMAGE